 Closing costs paid for by the seller can include expenses like real estate transfer taxes, appraisal fees, title insurance fees, water and sewer transfer fees, homeowners association transfer fees and attorney fees.
 Typically, these costs are deducted from the total sales price of the home at closing.

 Closing costs vary because of differences in state laws.
-For example, Page said that in New York state, where she’s based, sellers can expect to pay 7 to 10 percent of their mortgage in closing costs.
-But in Colorado, a conservative estimate of what sellers will spend on closing costs is around 1.5 percent to 2 percent, said Renee Cohen, a realtor based in Englewood, Colo.
+For example, Page said that in New York state, where she’s based, sellers can expect to pay 7% to 10% of their mortgage in closing costs.
+But in Colorado, a conservative estimate of what sellers will spend on closing costs is around 1.5% to 2%, said Renee Cohen, a realtor based in Englewood, Colo.

 In addition to prorated property taxes (if applicable in the state of the sale), many sellers will pay real estate transfer taxes, which cover the transfer of the deed, according to Page.
-Transfer taxes vary by state: In Pennsylvania, the transfer tax rate is 1 percent of the sales price, while it’s only 0.16 percent in Iowa, according to the National Conference of State Legislatures.
+Transfer taxes vary by state: In Pennsylvania, the transfer tax rate is 1% of the sales price, while it’s only 0.16% in Iowa, according to the National Conference of State Legislatures.
 In states like Texas, Alaska and Indiana, there is no real estate transfer tax.